JugBones/Pushin-P2P/README.md

 ![image](https://user-images.githubusercontent.com/91533574/226385702-7bd4f5b1-8b47-45cd-8f50-025840e84a1e.png)
 ***A peer-to-peer (P2P) network*** is a communications model in which each computing device on the network can function as either a server or a client.
 In a P2P network, two individuals interact directly with each other, without intermediation by a third party.
 P2P networks use both TCP and UDP as transport protocols, but there are some differences in each transport protocol.

+## UDP
+User Datagram Protocol (UDP) is a connectionless protocol that doesn’t require the establishment of a three-way handshake.
+Because it doesn't require an acknowledgement packet (ACK), it is regarded as one of the fastest protocols.
+Due to its fast speed, it is used to transmit data on applications that require fast transmissions like online games and video streaming services.
+However, since there’s no handshaking in UDP, it is unreliable, which in other words means there’s no guarantee of delivery of data transmitted.

 ## Testing
 In order to test the protocol, two end-systems are needed.
 This can be done in the form of multiple VMs or two operating systems for both receiving and sending files.